CP-1998/cloudMind/README.md

 - Express
 - Axios
 - dotenv
-- OpenAI Assistants v2 API access
+- OpenAI Assistants v2 API access (You will need to create your own OpenAI assistants for this project.
+I highly suggest referring to my prompts in the <a href="https://github.com/CP-1998/cloudMind/discussions/2">Source Prompts</a> discussion post for which you can either use or base your own prompts from.
+Get creative with it!
+Keep in mind if you allow too much deviation from the CM-JS format, you run the risk of never ending parsing errors.
+You've been warned!)

 ---